silieslab/RamosTraslosheros_Silies_2020/README.md

-# The physiological basis for linear computation of direction selectivity
+# The physiological basis of contrast opponency in motion computation in *Drosophila*

 Code repository used to produce figures in the paper mentioned in the title.